 Since the goal is to spread awareness, there is no minumum amount you need to pay to play the game.
-However, if you do choose to pay the developers for their efforts, a portion of the proceeds will be donated to iFred, a charity that aims to fight back against depression and the stigma against it.
+However, if you do choose to pay the developers for their efforts, a portion of the proceeds will be donated to National Suicide Prevention Hotline.

 Get the Soundtrack by Isaac Schankler